 Protests bring socially and economically marginalized groups to the foreground.

-Coal miners are unlikely champions of protest movements.
+Throughout history, coal miners have been unlikely champions of protest movements.
 As global economies began shifting away from coal, miners suffered from downsizing, colliery closures, and loss of benefits.
 In the US and UK, miners used protests to bring their struggles to the public – and won.
-More recently, coal workers of the China’s Longmay coal firm prompted the government to admit financial struggles and demand back payment of thousands of workers.
-Additionally, the Occupy Wall Street movement was similarly effective in giving America’s lower income bracket a voice, shedding light on the growing chasm between the top 1% of American earners and the rest of the nation.
+In 2016, coal workers of the China’s Longmay coal firm prompted the government to admit financial struggles and demand back payment of thousands of workers.
+Additionally, the 2011 Occupy Wall Street movement was similarly effective in giving America’s lower income bracket a voice, shedding light on the growing chasm between the top 1% of American earners and the rest of the nation.
+More recently, the nationwide protests across America in response to the murder of George Floyd at the hands of a police officer have brought police brutality and racism into the spotlight, forcing Americans to address the ongoing disparate treatment of African Americans, especially by law enforcement, which has been unchecked for decades.

 Protests promote solidarity.

-Protests are not merely coalitions of the aggrieved, but are more correctly understood as an expression of a shared fate.
-The Women’s March on Washington, Standing Rock protests, and continuous pro-Immigration protests enjoyed participation of individuals who are unaffected by the core grievances of women, Native Americans, and immigrants.
+Protests are not merely coalitions of the aggrieved, but can be understood as an expression of a shared fate.
+Protests like the Women’s March on Washington and Standing Rock, as well as Parkland high schoolers against gun violence and pro-immigration protests saw participation of individuals who are unaffected by the core grievances of women, Native Americans, victims of school shootings and immigrants.
 Why?
-Because people’s identities are governed as much by their values as they are by their color, class, and education.
-Case in point: Recent protests in Hong Kong against China’s encroaching influence have inspired solidarity protests in the United States and elsewhere around the world.
+Because people’s identities are governed as much by their values as they are by their color, class, age and education.
+Case in point: The 2019 protests in Hong Kong against China’s encroaching influence inspired solidarity protests in the United States and elsewhere around the world.
+More recently, people of all races, colors and religions are protesting across America and the world against police brutality.
 Protests offer the opportunities to use values as their main identifiers, allowing for greater identification across diverse groups.
-Perhaps no protest addresses this appeal to intersectionality as the Women’s March on Washington, whose expansive platform has drawn estimated one million participants from 670 protest events across the country – likely the largest protest in history.
-What’s more, this movement and its protests continue.
+Such intersectionality was seen during the Women’s March on Washington, whose expansive platform drew an estimated one million participants from 670 protest events across the country – likely the largest non-violent protest in history.

 Protests produce results.